considerable/f3a-pattern-aerobatics-rc.club/src/chapter_1.md

 It does not have to be perfect.
 If you enjoyed the exercise, you are ready to take a stab at a complete sequence in the next section and make it perfect.

 ## Section 2: Fly a sequence (pattern) with a simple foam plane

-## Section 3: Share your hobby with a robust free static website